 The three most important components of your physical security control for offices and buildings are access control, surveillance, and security testing methods.
 While the other layers of physical security control procedures are important, these three countermeasures are the most impactful when it comes to intrusion detection and threat mitigation.

 Securing your entries keeps unwanted people out, and lets authorized users in.
-A modern access control system is your first line of defense, so having the best technology is essential.
-There are a few different types of systems available; this guide to access control systems will help you select the best system for your building.
+A modern keyless entry system is your first line of defense, so having the best technology is essential.
+There are a few different types of systems available; this guide to the best access control technology will help you choose the right system for your building.
 The main things to consider in terms of your physical security are the types of credentials you choose, if the system is on-premises or cloud-based, and if the technology meets all your unique needs.
 When it comes to access methods, the most common are keycards and fob entry systems, and mobile credentials.
 Some access control systems allow you to use multiple types of credentials on the same system, too.
 Access control that uses cloud-based software is recommended over on-premises servers for physical security control plans, as maintenance and system updates can be done remotely, rather than requiring someone to come on-site (which usually results in downtime for your security system).
 Cloud-based technology also offers great flexibility when it comes to adding entries and users, plus makes integrating with your other security systems much easier.

 Surveillance is crucial to physical security control for buildings with multiple points of entry.
 The most common type of surveillance for physical security control is video camera surveillance.
 Video management systems (VMS) are a great tool for surveillance, giving you visual insight into activity across your property.
 When adding surveillance to your physical security system, choose cameras that are appropriate for your facility, i.e. exterior doors will need outdoor cameras that can withstand the elements.
 For indoor cameras, consider the necessary viewing angles and mounting options your space requires.
 Another consideration for video surveillance systems is reporting and data.
 To get the most out of your video surveillance, you’ll want to be able to see both real-time footage, as well as previously recorded activity.
 In physical security control, examples of video surveillance data use cases include running audits on your system, providing video footage as evidence after a breach, using data logs in emergency situations, and applying usage analytics to improve the function and management of your system.
 If you’re using an open-platform access control system like Openpath, you can also integrate with your VMS to associate visual data with entry activity, offering powerful insights and analytics into your security system.
 Because Openpath runs in the cloud, administrators are able to access the activity dashboard remotely, and setting up new entries or cameras is quick and efficient.